yoonsikp/family.md/etoh.md

 - Risky behaviour
 - Withdrawal symptoms

-## Acute Overdose
+## Acute Alcohol Poisoning

-- Flumazenil is an antagonist, but can cause seizures and withdrawal
+Can result in disihibition, memory impairment, respiratory depression, and alcoholic ketoacidosis.
+Check EtOH levels, glucose, electrolytes, VBG, anion gap and ketones.
+Anion-gap metabolic acidosis can indicate methanol or ethylene glycol ingestion.
+Ketosis without acidosis can indicate isopropyl alcohol ingestion.
+Alcohol ketoacidosis can occur in long-term drinkers, and should be treated with IVF and IV dextrose.
+Altered mental status may warrant a urine drug screen and CT head imaging.
+Ingestion of alcohol with benzodiazepines is dangerous, Flumazenil can be considered, but it may cause seizures and withdrawal symptoms.

 ## bloodwork
 affects liver, high risk for cirrhosis